Ready to expand your dental practice or open a new one? These tips can help you find a loan.

 - Maintain relationships.
 They’re the backbone of your practice.
 When you’re running a community practice, consider building your connection to that community.
 Likewise, a strong relationship with your staff can support that connection.
 Without a strong patient base and a dedicated staff, you probably won’t have a successful community dental practice.

-You’re looking to start or grow your dental practice, and you want the best that you can get.
+When you’re looking to start or grow your dental practice, you want the best that you can get.
 Financing options come in many different forms, with conditions and terms that vary depending on your needs.
-Once you’re ready to apply, be sure to have a solid business plan in place.
-Not only will it speed up the application process, it could help you better manage and grow your practice.
+Carefully research your options based on your business plan, and don’t be afraid to compare your lenders to see what kind of offers you might qualify for.